TEA (band): History

 Sometime in 2007, Eggli, Volker and Storace started entertaining the thought of a possible continuation of TEA.
 This all happened before Krokus decided to reunite in its original formation.
 With Krokus touring less but playing larger venues, Storace felt he could handle his involvement in both bands.
 Rehearsals started with this trio; Kienholz was invited to join but declined the offer to continue working on his own musical projects.
 Bassist Turo Pashayan was nowhere to be found despite the band's persistent search.
 This might be a result of the fact that Pashayan was detained in Switzerland on the basis of false pretenses as investigations have unveiled and he will be indemnified.

-32 years after they played their last concert and 31 years after the Best of Tea Vol. I album release, TEA re-introduced themselves to the public with Reloaded, a retrospective of their 1970s work, issued on November 4, 2009.
+32 years after they played their last concert and 31 years after the Best of Tea Vol. I album release, TEA re-introduced themselves to the public with Reloaded, a retrospective of their 1970s work, issued on 4 November 2009.

-On December 1, 2009, TEA played their first showcase concert since 1977 at the Mascotte Club in Zurich to a crowd of music lovers and press.
+On 1 December 2009, TEA played their first showcase concert since 1977 at the Mascotte Club in Zurich to a crowd of music lovers and press.
 They were well received and many were amazed how good the band sounded after all these years.
 The TEA originals Volker, Eggli and Storace were joined by Chris Egger, who replaced Kienholz, and Dan Allenspach on bass.
 TEA made their return to Malta in 2010 where Storace was inducted into Malta's own Walk of Fame with a hand print in cement during a ceremony in his honour at Celebrity Street.

 The band's first two albums, TEA and The Ship, were re-issued on CD by French company Spalax Music in 2000 and 1998, respectively.
 Tax Exile was released on CD by U.S. label Retrospect in 2005.

 TEA members Storace, Volker, Allenspach and Eggli are all part of an ensemble of musicians that's been touring Switzerland with "This Is Rock – Die Show mit der Geschichte und den Songs der Rock Giants" (The Show with the History and the Songs of the Giants of Rock) performing classic rock songs from the 1960s to the 1990s.
-The show, with Eggli as producer and musical director, premiered December 29 and 31, 2018 at the Allmend in Bern.
+The show, with Eggli as producer and musical director, premiered 29 and 31 December 2018 at the Allmend in Bern.

 Eggli and Allenspach are also members of the semi-pro cover band Callaway who have released 3 live albums since the inception of the group in the early 2000s.